Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Our Approach: PS-NOC

-Figure~\ref{fig:training_ovw} shows the overview of our training approach that consists of three steps, and leverages synthetic and partially paired data. \textbf{Step 1.
-Train using fully paired data}: We first train our baseline captioning model with fully paired data. \textbf{Step 2.
-Fine-tune using synthetic data}: We warm-up our captioning model to novel objects using our synthetic data in addition to the fully paired data.
-In principle, this step could be merged with Step 1, wherein the model is jointly trained with both fully paired and synthetic data; however, our two-step approach feels more practical in real-world situations where we have pre-trained captioning models available. \textbf{Step 3.
+Figure~\ref{fig:training_ovw} shows the overview of our training technique that consists of three steps, and leverages synthetic and partially paired data.

+\textbf{Step I. Train using fully paired data}: We first train our baseline captioning model $\text{M}^{\text{(B)}}$ with fully paired data.

+\textbf{Step II.
+Fine-tune using synthetic data}: We warm-up our captioning model $\text{M}^{\text{(S)}}$ to novel objects using our synthetic data in addition to the fully paired data.

+\textbf{Step III.
 Generate pseudo-labels on partially paired data and fine-tune}: In this step, we use our model from Step 2 that considerably improved its generalization to novel objects, and generate pseudo-label captions for partially paired images that contain novel objects.
 This additional partially paired data, on top of fully paired and synthetic data, is used to further fine-tune our model.
+We repeat Step III a fixed number of times, i.e., $N$ rounds, to generate the final model $\text{M}^{\text{(N)}}$.

-This Step 3 is repeated for a fixed number of rounds $N$ in our approach.
-We perform offline pseudo-labeling, i.e. we fine-tune the model on our entire dataset for few epochs and generate pseudo-labels, which allows our approach to be applicable on any existing implementations of captioning models.
-Also, we generate two pseudo-label captions for each partially paired image (one with, and one without CBS, i.e., regular beam search).
-We observe that CBS could sometimes negatively impact caption quality (i.e., CIDEr score) while including the novel objects in the caption.
-On the other hand, we observe that disabling CBS usually provides a good balance between CIDEr and including novel objects in caption (mostly due to our Step 2 as ablation results show later), but it could miss some novel objects due to the limitations in synthetic data.
-Using both these captions as pseudo-labels on top of our approach outperforms using CBS alone as shown in our ablation results later.
+\textbf{Pseudo-labeling approach}: Our pseudo-labeling approach in Step III consists of two key components.
+1. We perform offline pseudo-labeling, i.e., we fine-tune the model for several thousands of mini-batch iterations and generate pseudo-labels.
+This makes it easy to integrate our approach on any existing implementations of captioning models.
+2. For each partially paired image, we generate two pseudo-label captions using beam search: one caption using CBS~\cite{anderson2016guided}, and the other caption without using CBS.
+We observe that CBS could sometimes negatively impact caption quality (i.e., CIDEr~\cite{vedantam2015cider} score) while including the novel objects in the caption.
+On the other hand, we notice that disabling CBS improves the caption quality while missing some novel objects due to the limitations in synthetic data.
+Using both these captions as pseudo-labels on top of our approach outperforms using CBS caption alone.
+We provide this ablation study results in Supplemental material.